VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

 It's going to be install [Machinekit] (http://www.machinekit.io/), [Network-Manager] (https://wiki.debian.org/NetworkManager) and [Crossbar] (http://crossbar.io/).

-Note: After the installation the BeagleBone is gonna shutdown.

 5 - To configure the networks and the BeagleBone's ip, type.

 	sudo nmtui